ployground/bsdploy/docs/index.rst

 General usage
 -------------

-How to create an manage jails once the host is set up:
+How to create and manage jails once the host is set up:

 .. toctree::
    :maxdepth: 2